prajin-op/btp-s4hana-kyma-business-process-extension/documentation/prepare/explore-apis-and-events/README.md

 ## Introduction

-You'll look up the required API on SAP API Business Hub and download its specification as an EDMX file.
+You will look up the required API on SAP API Business Hub and download its specification as an EDMX file.

 **Persona:** SAP BTP Developer